-- A. Available Products: Subject to compliance with requirements, products that may be incorporated into the Work include, but are not limited to, the following: - B. Products: Subject to compliance with requirements as shown on the drawings. - C. Trash receptacle: model number: 157-22-25BT 22Gallon manufacturer: Dumor Inc., finish: steel coated with zinc epoxy, polymer powder coated. color: black. - D. Dog Amenity Receptacle: manufacture: Mutt Mitt Inc., finish: powder coat color: green.
+- A. Available Products: Subject to compliance with requirements, products that may be incorporated into the Work include, but are not limited to, the following: - B. Products: Subject to compliance with requirements as shown on the drawings. - C. Dog Amenity Receptacle: manufacture: Mutt Mitt Inc., finish: powder coat color: green.

-A. Anchors, Fasteners, Fittings, and Hardware: Provide commercial quality, corrosionresistant-coated, or non corrodible materials as recommended by manufacturer.
+A. Anchors, Fasteners, Fittings, and Hardware: Provide commercial quality, corrosion-resistant-coated, or non corrodible materials as recommended by manufacturer.
 Provide as required for site furnishings' assembly, mounting, and secure attachment.